 Re/Making and Navigating Publics

-The workshop addresses these questions through discussion panels that reflect on the making and navigating of publics in cultural practice and museum contexts, as well as the decolonization of urban spaces.
-It will also include presentations that reflect on ethnographic experiences of the processes of doing public anthropology.
+The workshop addressed these questions through discussion panels that reflected on the making and navigating of publics in cultural practice and museum contexts, as well as the decolonization of urban spaces.
+It also included presentations that reflected on ethnographic experiences of the processes of doing public anthropology.

-The event will be organized by Beate Binder and Magdalena Buchczyk (Institute for European Ethnology, Humboldt-Universität zu Berlin) as well as Hansjörg Dilger and Thomas Stodulka (Institute of Social and Cultural Anthropology, Freie Universität Berlin).
+The event was organized by Beate Binder and Magdalena Buchczyk (Institute for European Ethnology, Humboldt-Universität zu Berlin) as well as Hansjörg Dilger and Thomas Stodulka (Institute of Social and Cultural Anthropology, Freie Universität Berlin).

 Programm